Home Risk management Sortino Ratio – What Is A Good Number? (Formula, Calculation and Definition)

 Sortino Ratio is a performance metric that measures the risk-adjusted return of an investment using only the downside risk.
 Considered a variation of the Sharpe Ratio, Sortino Ratio uses only the standard deviation of the negative returns as its risk measure in the calculation.
 A good Sortino Ratio is one with a score of 2 or above.

+The ratio is considered a variation of the Sharpe Ratio, but what exactly is it?
 One of the ratios for measuring risk-adjusted returns of a particular investment scheme, such as a mutual fund, the Sortino Ratio is a variation of the Sharpe Ratio that differentiates harmful market fluctuations from total overall volatility by using the asset’s standard deviation of negative portfolio returns, called downside deviation, instead of the total standard deviation of portfolio returns.

-How to calculate Sortino Ratio
+How do you calculate Sortino Ratio?

-Sortino ratio is a statistical tool to measure the risk-adjusted performance of an investment portfolio relative to the standard deviation of negative asset return, also called the downward deviation.
-It is calculated by dividing the difference between the portfolio’s return and the risk-free rate of return or the target rate of return with the standard deviation of the negative returns.
-The numerator of the Sortino ratio equation is normally your portfolio’s return minus the target rate of return, previously known as the minimum acceptable return (MAR), but some analysts simply use the risk-free rate as the minimum acceptable rate of return.
-The denominator is the standard deviation of the negative returns, which is often referred to as downside deviation.
+The numerator of the Sortino ratio equation is normally your portfolio’s return minus the target rate of return, previously known as the minimum acceptable return (MAR).
+Still, some analysts simply use the risk-free rate as the minimum acceptable rate of return.
+The denominator is the standard deviation of the negative returns, often called downside deviation.

 The standard Sortino Ratio formula is given as: